 The RI divorce cannot become finalized until, at a minimum, ninety days after the parties attend the nominal court hearing.
 In the event that the parties do not go to Providence Family Court and resolve the matter at the divorce nominal court date, then the divorce could take up to one year or potentially more.
 Please call David Slepkow at 401-437-1100 for a free initial consult.

-In order to file for divorce in Rhode Island you need to have been a domiciled inhabitant and resident of Rhode Island for one year prior to your filing of the complaint for divorce.
-If you have not been a domiciled inhabitant and resident of Rhode Island for one year prior to filing your complaint for divorce, you can file based on your husband's/wife's residency in Rhode Island for one year prior to the filing.
+In order to file for divorce in Rhode Island you need to have been a domiciled inhabitant and resident of Rhode Island and Providence Plantations for one year prior to your filing of the complaint for divorce.
+If you have not been a domiciled inhabitant and resident of Rhode Island for one year prior to filing your complaint for divorce, you can file based on your husband’s/wife’s residency in Rhode Island for one year prior to the filing.

 There are exceptions for people stationed in the military who maintain a residency in Rhode Island.
 Even if you move the day after filing, you still meet the residency requirements in Rhode Island.
 If you do not qualify to file for divorce in RI you should look for lawyers (attorneys) in other states.

 It should make no difference which spouse files the divorce when the court determines equitable division of the assets, child support, visitation, alimony, etc. However, in the event that a no contact order, restraining order or emergency motion is needed or filed, which party files first can be extremely significant.
-This is especially true if there is an emergency motion concerning custody and/or visitation concerning a child.
+This is especially true if there is an emergency motion concerning child custody and/or child visitation concerning a child.